CCC-Sticker-Operation-Center/c3stoc-website/content/posts/37c3-announce.md

 It’s been a while but we will basically stick with our initial plan from 4 years ago, hence the short post—not much news to share here:

-- We are currently planning sticker boxes (exchange points) spread accross CCH
+- We are currently planning sticker boxes (exchange points) spread accross CCH - if you have already messaged us about this, we'll get back to you very soon!
-- does your assembly want to have a box?
-Let us know by December 20th either by email or private message on [chaos.social](https://chaos.social/@c3stoc)
+- Does your assembly want to have a box?
+Let us know by December 24th, 1pm Hamburg time, either by email or private message on [chaos.social](https://chaos.social/@c3stoc) - very fes spots left!
 - We will announce where the sticker exchange points shortly before Congress starts
 - You will be able to either drop stickers directly in the boxes, or bring them to Chaos Post to get them delivered to the exchange points

 In the meantime we’re looking forward to seeing pictures of your designs on chaos.social—@ us and we'll boost!
-If you’re still working on your designs, have a look at our guide: https://stickeroperation.center/how-to-sticker/
+If you’re still working on your designs (and if you have a way to print in a very short time!), have a look at our guide: https://stickeroperation.center/how-to-sticker/

 See you soon, we can’t wait!